 Another brilliant thing you will love to do in Shibuya is going to the sheer number of vending machine restaurants.
 At the entrance, there is a vending machine displaying all items from the menu.

 You select what you want to eat and drink, and pay for your meal in advance.
-You get a ticket with the order on it which you need to hand over to the waitress.
+You receive a ticket with the order to hand over to the waitress.

 Take a seat and the food will follow shortly.
 This is another great example of how efficient the Japanese are.
 You go in, order, pay, eat and go.
 No waiting around, no wasting time ordering, paying, asking for dessert menus and so on.
 Simple and to the point.